FazleShibli/raterappers/README.md

 # raterappers
-opinions are like arseholes, everyone has one
+opinions are like arseholes, everybody has one